NEW AGE NEWS

 The documentary Supersize Me was eye-opening in many regards.
 Americans are bombarded with advertisements for unhealthy foods.
 We are hard-wired to crave salt, fat, and sugar, and giant corporations focus all their energies into making slick ads to target consumers from a young age.
 Many Americans live in what have been called food deserts.
 Fresh, organic produce is hard to find (or too expensive to afford) for many, but processed, high-calorie foods are relatively cheap and abundant.
 For a few more cents, we can add hundreds of calories to the average fast food meal that is already far larger than it needs to be to maintain a healthy weight.
 At most places of work, shared meals and birthday celebrations mean there is almost always a table full of cake and low-cost sugary baked goods from the supermarket.
 Cookies, doughnuts, muffins, and crackers are always sitting on trays at group celebrations, and leftovers are always just waiting in the break room to make you fat.
 On top of that, our sedentary, screen-staring lives lead us to eat more than we should and walk less than we should.

 A simple calculus can work for most of us, but only if we employ it with determination.
 That formula is, when we become too heavy, we need to cut back on our food intake.
 When we find we lack strength or endurance, we need to exercise more.
 This seems obvious, and yet, more and more, it is not happening.
 To understand why this is not happening, we cannot just blame education, school lunches, or big corporations.
 Passing new laws or policy changes to affect these things would only affect a small part of the big picture.
-We can just ignore the problem and say it’s a matter for each individual to solve for themselves with willpower.
+Some choose to say it’s a matter for each individual to solve for themselves with willpower.
 This is true, and sounds good from a certain libertarian point of view, but when the issue reaches tsunami proportions, it isn’t feasible to just continue doing everything the same old way and blame each individual for their own poor health.
-At present, two-thirds of American adults are considered either overweight or obese.
-At present, 37 million Americans have diabetes and 96 million have prediabetes.
-At the rate we are going, one-third of adult Americans will have type two diabetes within a few decades.
+At present, two-thirds of American adults are considered either overweight or obese, 37 million Americans have diabetes, and 96 million have prediabetes.
+At this rate, one-third of adult Americans will have type two diabetes within a few decades.
 Back in the 1950s, only one person in thousands had diabetes.
 There is no reason why things had to devolve into the current state, yet here we are.
 This abysmal, pathetic situation needs a multilayered solution.

 Part of the answer is definitely in changing the way we educate people.
 We need to change the norms people experience as they grow up.
 We also need to completely revamp our economic system so that companies are no longer rewarded for giving people non-nutritious food.
 Part of the solution is a more scientific approach, but not in the standard, laboratory-based way.
 Social science and psychology are needed to recognize the all-powerful social dynamics involved in taking food from field to plate.
 When people shop for food, they do so as individual consumers in markets.
 They make purchases based on taste, affordability, and convenience.
 People often know that foods they eat are not particularly good for them, but we do it all the time.
 No one should shop when they are hungry, but we do that all the time as well.
 In addition to eating unhealthy food at restaurants, we take food home and eat it: enough sugar, salt, and fat to kill a horse.
 Many people with eating disorders are unable to regulate their own food intake but no one is on hand to step in and save them.